Helpful Resources For Divorced California Parents

 Dealing With Former In-Laws: A lot of energy in a divorce goes into protecting the children, but it’s important to remember that your children won’t be the only ones affected by your divorce.
 Your former in-laws will likely still want to a play a role in your child’s life.
 The article from Dummies discusses how to maintain relationships and build stability with former in-laws after a divorce.

 Disputes revolving around co-parenting issues can be difficult to resolve alone.
 Family law attorney, Richard Renkin, has helped parents across Southern California solve issues regarding child custody, visitation, child support, and more.
 Mr. Renkin is also a trained mediator in addition to being a lawyer.
 Mr. Renkin can help your family settle disputes through the process of mediation.

 For further advice or support, contact the Law Office of Renkin & Associates today.
 The firm has two offices conveniently located in Encinitas and Downtown San Diego.
-Call our office at (888)837-3564, or email us to schedule an initial consultation.
+Call our office at (888)837-3564, or email us to schedule an initial case evaluation.